-- 1) Determine the student's last date of attendance as of the last recorded date of academic attendance on the school's attendance record; - 2) Two calculations are performed: - a) The student's ledger card and attendance record are reviewed to determine the Calculation of Return of Title IV, HEA funds the student has earned, and if any, the amount of Title IV funds for which the school is responsible.
-Returns made to the Federal Funds Account are calculated using the Department's Return of Title IV, HEA Funds Worksheets, scheduled attendance and are based upon the payment period. - b) Calculate the school's refund requirement (see school refund calculation) - 3) The student's grade record will be updated to reflect his/her final grade. - 4) STC will return the amount for any unearned portion of the Title IV funds for which the school is responsible within 45 days of the date the official notice was provided. - 5) They will provide the student with a letter explaining the Title IV, HEA requirements: - a) The amount of Title IV assistance the student has earned.
+- Determine the student's last date of attendance as of the last recorded date of academic attendance on the school's attendance record; - 1) Two calculations are performed:

+- a) The studentsstudent's ledger card and attendance record are reviewed to determine the Calculation of Return of Title IV, HEA funds the student has earned, and if any, the amount of Title IV funds for which the school is responsible.
+Returns made to the Federal Funds Account are calculated using the Department's Return of Title IV, HEA Funds Worksheets, scheduled attendance and are based upon the payment period. - b) Calculate the school's refund requirement (see school refund calculation)2) The student's grade record will be updated to reflect his/her final grade. - 2) The student's grade record will be updated to reflect his/her final grade.
+2) STC will action the ansatz for encount for encounter and particular of the Title IV for definition. - 3) STC will return the amount for any unearned portion of the Title IV funds for which the school is responsible within 45 days of the date the official notice was provided. - 4) They will provide the student with a letter explaining the Title IV, HEA requirements: - a) The amount of Title IV assistance the student has earned.
 This amount is based upon the length of the time the student was enrolled in the program and based on scheduled attendance and the amount of funds the student received. - b) Any returns that will be made to the Title IV, HEA Federal program on the student's behalf as a result of exiting the program.
 If a student's scheduled attendance is more than 60% of the payment period, he/she is considered to have earned 100% of the Federal funds received for the payment period.
-In this case, no funds need to be returned to the Federal funds. - c) Advise the student of the amount of unearned Federal funds and tuition and fees that the student must return, if applicable. - 6) Supply the student with ledger card record noting outstanding balance to the school and the available methods of payment.
+In this case, no funds need to be returned to the Federal funds. - c) Advise the student of the amount of unearned Federal funds and tuition and fees that the student must return, if applicable. - 5) Supply the student with ledger card record noting outstanding balance to the school and the available methods of payment.
 A copy of the completed worksheet, check, letter and final ledger card will be kept in the student's file.